Limited Access Zone

 Scaffolding Solutions for Tight Spaces

 Traditional scaffolding often won’t cut it.
-Still, in tight zones, masons turn to alternatives like modular systems, rolling towers, or even custom-built platforms.
+In tight zones, masons turn to alternatives like modular systems, rolling towers, or even custom-built platforms.
 The goal is to create a stable work surface without taking up too much room.
 Lightweight aluminum scaffolds are a popular choice because they’re easy to assemble and disassemble.

 Material Handling Hacks